wavefrontHQ/docs/pages/doc/wavefront_api.md

 - **Dashboard** - Allows all users to retrieve data about dashboards, list dashboards, and return version history.
 Users with [Dashboard Management permission](permissions_overview.html) can save, create, delete, clone, undelete dashboards.
 - **Event** - Allows all users to retrieve events and tags associated with a specific event.
 Users with [Event Management permission](permissions_overview.html) can create, update, and delete events.
 Deleting events is limited to non-system events.
 System events include events based on alert firings, error events, and maintenance windows.
 - **External Link** - Allows all users to navigate external links.
 Users with [External Links Management permission](permissions_overview.html) can create, update, and delete external links.
+- **Integration** - Allow all users to retrieve a list of integrations or a specific integration.
+Users with [Integration Management permission](permissions_overview.html) can install and uninstall integrations.
 - **Maintenance Window** - Allows all users to retrieve a complete or filtered list of existing maintenance windows.
 Users with [Alert Management permission](permissions_overview.html) can create, close, update, and delete maintenance windows.
 - **Message** - Allows all users to retrieve messages and mark messages read.
 - **Metric** - Allows all users to retrieve details on a metric.
 - **Proxy** - Allows all users to retrieve information about Wavefront proxies.
 Users with [Proxy Management permission](permissions_overview.html) can add and remove Wavefront proxies.
 - **Query** - Allows all users to perform queries.
 - **Saved Search** - Allows all users to retrieve, add, and remove saved searches.
-- **Search** - Allows all users to search agents, alerts, cloud integrations, dashboards, external links, maintenance windows, sources, and web hooks.
+- **Search** - Allows all users to search agents, alerts, integrations, dashboards, external links, maintenance windows, sources, and web hooks.
 - **Source** - Allows all users to retrieve sources and tags associated with a source.
 Users with [Source Tag Management permission](permissions_overview.html) can add and remove source tags and set descriptions.
 - **User** - Allows users with [User Management permission](permissions_overview.html) to retrieve a list of all users, create, update, and delete users, and manage permissions.
 - **Webhook** - Allows all users to retrieve webhooks.
 Users with [Alert Management permission](permissions_overview.html) can create, update, and delete webhooks.